 Last week we introduced SMART Automations.
 This week we dive further into why we believe in this technology and why we plan to continue investing in human-in-the-loop automations.

-Here’s why and how automated systems actually allow you to create more of the personal connections that grow and improve businesses.
+Here’s why and how automated systems allow you to create more of the personal connections that grow and improve businesses.

-A lot of tasks in daily life might be repetitive, but think about how few tasks are truly repetitive enough to let a robot completely take over.
+A lot of tasks in daily life might be repetitive.
+But think about how few tasks are truly repetitive enough to let a robot completely take over.

 Because as much as we are creatures of habit, we’re unpredictable.
 We take repetitive tasks and incorporate small changes at unexpected times — sometimes because external forces require it, but often enough we simply want a change.

 This is why totally automated systems often fall short.
 You need to incorporate the human element into automations and maintain the ability to jump in at any moment.

 People love trying to automate systems and processes, especially because we believe it will help us be more efficient.
 We think it will save time, money, and energy, all of which helps businesses grow.
 This desire to simply improve interactions between people and businesses so often comes at the expense of creating more human interactions.

 We recently conducted tests to determine if adding a “human touchpoint” to an otherwise completely automated conversation – meaning the business was sending pre-written, scheduled messages – would increase the positive outcome of the conversation.
 The goal?
 To get a lead to schedule an appointment to meet with the business at their local office.

 In the middle of the automated conversation, the lead replied with an open ended question.
 This required the agent from the business to respond manually.
 On average, the agent responded with two additional completely unique messages at a key point in the “automated” conversation with the lead.